Visit Wilderness

 Glacier Bay National Park Boundary Adjustment Act of 1998 - Public Law 105-317 (10/30/1998) Glacier Bay National Park Boundary Adjustment Act of 1998

-For more information (To download or see all affected Wilderness areas) visit our law library for 105-317 or special provisions for 105-317 or legislative history for 105-317 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 105-317 or special provisions for 105-317 or legislative history for 105-317 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.